The Journey

 Pulsar and practical focus

-The vision was scaled into Pulsar (multiplayer) and then Pulsar Legacies (single player).
-Around this time BlockBuster shipped on Xbox XNA.
+The vision was scaled into Pulsar (multiplayer) and then Pulsar Legacies (single player), with a stronger focus on practical scope and iteration.

 Published an indie networking ebook